sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

  In this lab, you will
 * Create a Visual Studio Team Services account and clone the PartsUnlimited project from GitHub
-* Setup Azure Function in Azure portal and add code via Visual Studio
+* Setup Azure Functions in Azure portal and add code via Visual Studio
 * Setup a build definition in Visual Studio Team Services to build and test the code
 * Configure a CD pipeline in Visual Studio Team Services for Website, API and Azure Functions